Medically reviewed by Vicky Davis, FNP

 Hypertension (high blood pressure).
 Elevated blood pressure can damage your blood vessels and reduce blood flow throughout your body.
 This may cause or worsen erectile dysfunction.

 Atherosclerosis (clogged arteries).
-When your arteries become clogged due to plaque buildup from high cholesterol, it can affect blood flow.
+When your arteries become clogged due to plaque buildup from high cholesterol, it can reduce blood flow.
 This can cause or worsen erectile dysfunction.

-Diabetes.
+Diabetes mellitus.
 Erectile dysfunction is closely associated with diabetes.
-Both type 1 and type 2 diabetes can reduce blood circulation and nerve function, both of which are important for healthy erections.
+Both type 1 and type 2 diabetes may reduce blood circulation and nerve function, both of which are important for healthy erections.

 Chronic kidney disease.
 Having kidney disease can significantly increase your risk of developing erectile dysfunction.
 Approximately 70 percent of men with end stage renal disease are affected by ED.